codesmith-gmbh/logger/README.md

 ### In Clojure

 The logging macros are in the namespace `codesmith.logger.core`.
-The library requires a [Logger] in every namespace where the logging macros is used.
+The library requires a [Logger] instance in every namespace where the logging macros is used.
 This is accomplished by calling the macro `deflogger`, typically called at the top of the namespace file.
 The macro creates a var in the namespace with the name `⠇⠕⠶⠻`.
 You must avoid creating a var with the same name.

 ```clojure